Alfred-Kobby/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword file: Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+18-letteronly file: Display all lines of the file /etc/ssh/sshd_config starting with a letter.

 20-hiago file: removes all letters c and C from input.

 19-AZ file: Replace all characters A and c from input to Z and e respectively

 21-reverse file: reverse its input.

+22-users_and_homes file: displays all users and their home directories, sorted by users.